Cake packing

 Related math problems and questions:

-Grandma is five times older than her granddaughter today.
-2 years ago, the grandmother was six years younger than six times her granddaughter's age.
+Grandma is five times as old as her granddaughter today.
+2 years ago, the grandmother was six years less than six times her granddaughter's age.
 How old is Grandma today? - Mary spent

 Mary spent 3/4 hour doing science and 1/8 hour reading.
 How much time did she spend studying? - Birthday ages